dmurdoch/rgl/cran-comments.md

 There are also other changes described in NEWS.md, but none of them are very large.

-I have run checks on R-devel for `rgl` and for a subset of the reverse dependencies.
+I have run checks on R-devel for `rgl` and for most of the reverse dependencies.
 Nothing new has turned up.